freakout42/macrocalc/README.md

 Build (and run)
 ---------------
 Building mc needs an ANSI-C compiler with curses-lib, lex and yacc.
-Run "./configure" followed by "make".
+Run `./configure` followed by `make`.
 All programs are build into ./dist/arx and can run without sudo-installation directly from the build-driectory.
-To start the spreadsheet simply: "dist/arx/bin/321"
+To start the spreadsheet simply: `dist/arx/bin/321`

 Install (system-wide)
 ---------------------
-"sudo make install" installs mc systemwide in /opt/arx/.
+`sudo make install` installs mc systemwide in /opt/arx/.
 Nothing outside /opt/arx/ will be touched in any way by the installation.
-Removing mc is simply done by a recursive "rm -r /opt/arx".
+Removing mc is simply done by a recursive `rm -r /opt/arx`.
 For convenience /opt/arx/bin should be added to the PATH in a system appropriate manner.

 Getting started